-Maths Week was established by the New Zealand Association of Mathematics Teachers (NZAMT) in 1998, and is now in its 23rd year of operation.
+Maths Week was established by the New Zealand Association of Mathematics Teachers (NZAMT) in 1998.
 It is a premier mathematics event in the New Zealand school calendar, gaining the attention of an estimated audience of more than 250,000 students, teachers and parents from around New Zealand in August each year.

 Find out more about NZAMT at http://www.nzamt.org.nz/